Staff Report #2

 Passenger falls also decreased significantly in 2020 and then returned to typical numbers in 2021, noting that 2020 included several months of very low ridership when trips were limited for essential purposes only during the first wave of the pandemic.

 The nature and extent of accidents/incidents are reflective of a number of factors including:

 - increased road congestion and issues of road conditions; and

 All passenger fall reports are reviewed, including, as warranted, accessing audio/visual system recordings to investigate the event, all of which is shared with the Commission’s adjuster and legal counsel.
 The management of accidents/incidents is critical to providing passengers with a safe trip as well as mitigating risk and liability.
 In terms of cost and risk, the vast majority of the reported accidents/incidents are minor in nature reflecting in part the broad definition of what constitutes an accident/incident.

 Access to LTC Information

 Customers and the public at large have a number of options to interact with London Transit.
 Those looking for dialogue, or some form of response, can use the customer service phone line or email.
 Given emails can be directed at any member of LTC administration, the total emails received and responded to are not tracked.
 Calls into the customer service department are tracked and trended against previous years’ experience.
-The table below sets out the total incoming calls to the customer service line in each of the years 2018 through 2020 (noting a new tracking system was established in 2018).
+The table below sets out the total incoming calls to the customer service line in each of the years 2018 through 2021.

 Summary of Customer Access – LTC Customer Service Line